Paroxie/nguyenC_final/PROPOSAL.md

 - Week 2
   1. Creating character
   2. Writing code for character movement
+  3. Ive changed my idea to a pokemon themed map with a sprite that walks around.
+A interactive illustration yet not a game.

 - Week N (Final)
   1. Cleaning up code and make sure its running properly